andreigkuznetsov/demoqa-srf/README.md

-This is Allure reporting automative testing project
+This is files automative testing project